nusrobomaster/Dart-FYP/docs/Z Dart System.md

 <!-- intro text -->
 # The Team

-Below is the breakdown of responsibilities for each subsystem.
+Below are the subsystems involved in the dart system, and the breakdown of responsibilities for each subsystem.

 <div class="team-grid">